TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-new-helm.md

 ## Introduction

+There are two ways to install Tyk Enterprise Developer Portal.
+You can enable `global.components.devPortal` during Tyk Self-Managed deployment by following the [Tyk Self-Managed installation instruction]({{ref "/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack"}}) using our `tyk-stack` umbrella chart.
+It will install Tyk Enterprise Developer Portal together with Tyk Gateway and Dashboard in the same namespace.

+Alternatively, you can install Tyk Enterprise Developer Portal as standalone component using our `tyk-dev-portal` chart.
+This page provides a clear and concise, step-by-step guide for installing the Tyk Enterprise Developer Portal as standalone component using the new helm chart.

 To install the portal using helm charts, you need to take the following steps:

 - Create the `tyk-dev-portal-conf` secret